ideonate/cdsdashboards/README.md

 Source files can be pulled from a Git repo or from the user's Jupyter tree.

-Any authorised JupyterHub user can view the dashboard.
+Any authorised JupyterHub user can view the dashboard, or choose to give permission only to named users.

 **See [full documentation](https://cdsdashboards.readthedocs.io/)**